armory/knowledge-base/_posts/install-guide/2018-12-26-install-spinnaker.md

 ## Configure Halyard to install Spinnaker in Kubernetes

-We're going to configure halyard to install Spinnaker as distributed microservices, using the kubernetes Spinnaker account created in the previous step.
+We're going to configure halyard to install Spinnaker as distributed microservices, using the kubernetes Spinnaker account created in the previous step, in the correct namespace.

 ```bash
 hal config deploy edit \